-Research demonstrates that youth are particularly price sensitive and responsive to changes in price and low prices are known to facilitate use of tobacco by underage minors.
-When cigarettes cost more, fewer adolescents start smoking and similar findings are expected for cannabis.
-In a recent report by the California Legislative Analyst's Office (LAO), the LAO noted that higher taxes on cannabis products are likely to reduce youth use, even without completely eradicating the illicit market.
-Local taxes on cannabis businesses and products can be used to both make cannabis products less price attractive to youth while also raising valuable revenue for local communities.
-Programs funded by cannabis taxes can help to prevent excessive use of cannabis, opiate addiction and other substance abuse, prevent the leading causes of illness, injury and premature death, promote wellness and more equitable health conditions and reduce incarceration rates in our community.
+38 https://cbs6albany.com/news/local/new-york-first-state-to-test-new-app-busting-underage-drinkers-using-fake-ids the California Legislative Analyst's Office (LAO), the LAO noted that higher taxes on cannabis products are likely to reduce youth use, even without completely eradicating the illicit market.40 Local taxes on cannabis businesses and products can be used to both make cannabis products less price attractive to youth while also raising valuable revenue for local communities.
+Programs funded by cannabis taxes can help to prevent excessive use of cannabis, opiate addiction, and other substance abuse, prevent the leading causes of illness, injury, and premature death, promote wellness and more equitable health conditions, and reduce incarceration rates in our community.